cgwire/zou/docs/index.md

 die-on-term = true
 ```

-Then we daemonize `uwsgi` via Systemd:
+Then we daemonize `uwsgi` via Systemd.
+For that we add a new
+file that will add a new daemon to be managed by Systemd:

 *Path: /etc/systemd/system/zou.service*